fastforwardlabs/blog_deprecated/_posts/2017-09-26-the-product-possibilities-of-interpretability.md

 For our prototype, we wanted to explore how that collaboration through interpretability might look.
 We chose an area, churn probability for customers of an internet service provider, where the collaboration payoff is high.
-The base of the prototype is a supervised machine learning model of customer churn (how likely a customer is to unsubscribe) trained on pulbic data.
+The base of the prototype is a supervised machine learning model of customer churn (how likely a customer is to unsubscribe) trained on public data.
 Making the churn prediction is the kind of problem machine learning excels at, but without an understanding of what features are driving the predictions, user trust and ability to take action based on the model are limited.
 With